Keith Ward

 35. Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 36. A: I've worked with singer Chris Weeks from Great Britain in a production of one of my own songs for a Michael Buble sound, who I would highly recommend.
 I also recommend guitarist Freddy Gildersleeve for great country, blues, and jazz, who I perform live with regularly here in Idaho.
 We're planning a jazz tour in Germany with vocalist Katie Engstrom and bassist Alex Holloway, playing local venues and some street playing.
-Also, check out the Americana duo, Prairie Anthem--high quality.
+Also, check out the Americana duo, Prairie Anthem--high quality stuff.

 37. Q: What's your typical work process?